auth0/docs/articles/rules/preview/index.md

 <strong>Heads up!</strong> This article describes the latest Auth0 implementation, according to the <a href="/api-auth">API Authorization flows</a>.
 If you are looking for the legacy Rules doc refer to <a href="/rules">Rules</a>.
 </div>

 **Rules** are functions written in JavaScript that are executed in Auth0 as part of the transaction every time a user authenticates to your application.
+They are executed after the authentication and before the authorization.

 Rules allow you to easily customize and extend Auth0's capabilities.
-Rules can be chained together for modular coding and can be turned on and off individually.
+They can be chained together for modular coding and can be turned on and off individually.

 ![](/media/articles/rules/flow.png)